Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 Complete Installation and Note Credentials

-After installation completes, the installer will display important server details and login credentials.
+After installation completes, the installer will display server details and login credentials.

-Important: Copy these credentials immediately as they are required to set up your administrative account.
+Important: Copy these credentials as they are required to set up your administrative account.

 Item | Description |